How Does A Breast MRI Help To Diagnose Breast Cancer?

 During diagnostic examinations, it is helpful to get a variety of images and perspectives.
-If your initial exams are not conclusive, your doctor may recommend a breast MRI (magnetic resonance imaging) to assess the extent of the disease.
+If your initial exams are not conclusive, your doctor may recommend a breast MRI (magnetic resonance imaging) to assess the size and specific location within the breast.
+An MRI can also identify any other abnormal findings within the breast.

 During a breast MRI, a magnet connected to a computer transmits magnetic energy and radio waves (not radiation) through the breast tissue.
 It scans the tissue, making detailed pictures of areas within the breast.
 These images help the medical team distinguish between normal and diseased tissue.